 If you are looking for a more simple tax calculator, see our Basic

 Canadian Income Tax Calculator, where you input your income from capital

 gains, Canadian eligible and non-eligible dividends, and other income, in order

 to see the taxes payable for a single person.
+The Basic Tax Calculator

-See topics and glossary items related to the Canadian Tax
+Other topics related to the Canadian Tax